 If you are starting your hike after breakfast and will reach the midway point around lunchtime, definitely bring something to eat for lunch.

-A few of my favorite mid-hike lunches are a turkey wrap of hummus, turkey, and cheese wrapped in a tortilla.
+A few of my favorite day hike lunches are a turkey wrap of hummus, turkey, and cheese wrapped in a tortilla.
 Just wrap it in foil and you’re good to go.
+Or I’ll take premade charcuterie packs from Trader Joes.

 Another option for a super simple mid-hike lunch is tuna or salmon packets with Ritz Crackers.